 [virus_scan] scan_command = clamdscan virus_code = 1 nonvirus_code = 0

 Since Pro edition 6.0.0, a few more options are added to provide finer grained control for virus scan.

-[virus_scan] ...... scan_size_limit = (size limit for files to be scanned) scan_skip_ext = (a comma (',') separated list of file extensions to be ignored) threads = (number of concurrent threads for scan, one thread for one file, default to 4)
+[virus_scan] ...... scan_size_limit = (size limit for files to be scanned) # The unit is MB. scan_skip_ext = (a comma (',') separated list of file extensions to be ignored) threads = (number of concurrent threads for scan, one thread for one file, default to 4)